charlie-makes-things/C_cheddaboards/README.md

 # Example

 See test.c for a usage example.
-You can use the buildrun.sh to compile both the library and the test file.
-You will likely need to use 'chmod +x buildrun.sh' first.
+You can use the buildrun-xxx.sh to compile both the library and the test file either statically or dynamically.
+You will likely need to use 'chmod +x buildrun-xxx.sh' first.

 # License